dsatizabal/ballastlane/README.md

 We assume you have Docker Desktop installed in your system.

-A [Docker Compose](docker-compose.yaml) files is provided to install and run MongoDB engine and the Mongo Express UI.
+A [Docker Compose](docker-compose.yaml) file is provided to install and run MongoDB engine and the Mongo Express UI.
 Run the following command:

 ```
 docker-compose up -d
 ```

 it will start pulling the required images and configuring the MongoDB engine and Mongo Express UI.
-Observe that for the MongoDB engine the user/password combination set is *admin/password*, this values are also being set in the Mongo Express so it can access the MongoDB engine, however, once the Mongo Express is up and running you can navicate to *localhost:8081* to access the Mongo Express UI and will be propmpted for credentials, for this case use *admin/pass* values.
+Observe that for the MongoDB engine the user/password combination was set as *admin/password*, those values are also being set in the Mongo Express so it can access the MongoDB engine, however, for Mongo Express UI you must use *admin/pass*:

 ![Docker Desktop](./img/compose.png "Docker Desktop")

-once you're logged into the Mongo Express UI create a Database named *ballastlane* and two collections within it: *clients* and *users*:
+once the Mongo Express is up and running you can navigate to *localhost:8081* to access the Mongo Express UI and you will be propmpted for credentials. after you're logged into the Mongo Express UI create a Database named *ballastlane* and two collections within it: *clients* and *users*:

 ![Mongo DB and collections](./img/collections.png "Mongo DB and collections")